 - At least 18 years old at the time of the next election;

-- Not in prison or on parole for the conviction of a felony;
+- Not currently serving a state or federal prison term for the conviction of a felony;

 - Not been determined by a court to be mentally incompetent.

 Are you registered in Shasta County?

 Use the form below to check your current voter registration status.
 If you have recently registered or re-registered, your information may not have updated immediately.
 Please check back at a later time if this is the case, or call our office at 530-225-5730.

 You can complete a voter registration form online: California Online Voter Registration